 Take a Mental Health Day

 Taking a day or two to rejuvenate your mental and physical well-being can be instrumental for achieving mental and emotional balance.
-Give yourself permission to take the time you need.
+Give yourself permission to take time to rest.
 You'll be a better, more productive person.
 Schedule and plan for longer vacations, too.
 Leave the country if you have the time and means to do so.
 One study found that vacationers who traveled abroad came back happier.

 How to Curate a Tranquil Environment